ibm-build-lab/acct-config-iam/README.md

 ## Steps to set up an account

-1. Account is created (Bob)
+1. Account is created

-2. Create the access group for Account Managers and users (@Ann-Umberhocker, Dave Taylor)
+2. Create the access group for Account Managers and users
     - Run scripts from `https://github.com/ibm-pett/acct-config-iam/tree/main/acctmgrs` either using Schematics or local Terraform client.
 If using schematics, create a new workspace in the `Default` resource group.

 3. Account admin needs to create a Classic Infrastructure Key: